parandandrd/ASSNP-Image-Printer/README.md

 # Background

-A few years ago, Amazon released this Sticky Note Printer that advertised itself as being "IPP compatible", but in the real world, no drivers were ever released for the printer so it could only be used for the very limited functionality available through Alexa.
+A few years ago, Amazon released this "Smart" Sticky Note Printer that advertised itself as being "IPP compatible", but in the real world, no drivers were ever released for the printer so it could only be used for the very limited functionality available through Alexa.